webplatform/docs/svg/elements/filter/index.md

 Remember that you're writing XML when you're writing filters, so *don't forget to close all those tags* or omit required properties or the filter won't execute at all.

 A filter element is never rendered directly.
 It is only referenced using the filter property on the element to which the filter is applied.
 Note that the [[css/properties/display|'''display''']] property does not apply to the <code>filter</code> element and  elements are not directly rendered even if the '''display''' property is set to a value other than "none".
 Conversely, <code>filter</code> elements are available for referencing even when the'''display''' property on the <code>filter</code>element or any of its ancestors is set to "none".

+It is currently (Fall 2012) contemplated that in the future, SVG filters can be referenced via a [[CSS Filter]] and used to apply advanced effects to HTML elements.
 |Import_Notes====Syntax===
 ===Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}226062 Scalable Vector Graphics: Filter Effects], Section 15.25.1